DavontaData/diabetes-readmission-risk-prediction/README.md

 Logistic Regression was selected because it provided the strongest combination of minority-class recall, F1-score, ROC-AUC performance, and interpretability among the evaluated model configurations.

 The project demonstrates that healthcare machine learning requires more than selecting an algorithm.
-Cohort definition, data quality, feature engineering, class imbalance, model evaluation, interpretability, calibration, and clinical validation are all important components of a responsible predictive modeling workflow.
+Cohort definition, data quality, feature engineering, class imbalance, model evaluation, interpretability, calibration, encounter-level tracking, and clinical validation are all important components of a responsible predictive modeling workflow.

 ## Repository Structure